• angry_moose a year ago

 I'll also weigh in and say that solving sub-clues when you can see the higher-level answer is a good feature, and makes the game more crossword like.
 I wouldn't allow skipping that

-• laomai an hour ago
+• laomai a year ago

 Clever idea.
 I like it.